dylanaraps/dfm/README.md

   anything I can do to remedy this unfortunately.

 * The number of marks is bounded only when it comes to materializing them.
-For 1000 marks dfm needs the space to construct an argv to accommodate them.
-This is not all, if a 'cd' is performed, space is also needed to store the mark entry names as the new directory will overwrite them.
+For 1000 marks dfm needs the space to construct an `argv` to accommodate them.
+    This is not all, if a `cd` is performed, space is also needed to store the mark entry names as the new directory will overwrite them.
 Marks are stored on the end of the directory storage growing towards its middle.
-In other words, /materialized/ marks are stored in the free space not taken up by directory entries.
+In other words, materialized marks are stored in the free space not taken up by directory entries.
 This creates two scenarios.

   1) Inside the same directory as the marks dfm can mark and operate on all of the entries without needing any extra memory as the marks are virtual.